system-er/Godot3DInterpreter/README.md

 PENSIZE number - thickness of 3d lines, normal is 1. now the lines are thin boxes MeshInstance3D.
 HOME
 CLEAN - clear the 3D-lines
 PENCOLOR number number number - the numbers should be 0-255, also you can type RANDOM then a random number is generated
+CAMERA number number number - move the camera relativ, CAMERA 0 0 100 moves the camera +100 Z
 MESH meshnamestring number - draws a mesh (godot MeshInstance3D) with size n, example MESH "SPHERE 30
    possible meshes are SPHERE, BOX, TORUS, CAPSULE, CYLINDER, PLANE, QUAD, PRISM

 # Commands interpreter "language" (lowercase allowed):
-7 - a number
+7 - a number, -7 is a minus seven
 0.7 - a floatnumber
 ; xxx - a comment
 "X - a string